Latency-Aware Contextual Bandit: Application to Cryo-EM Data Collection: Maximization of Average Reward

-The lower bound of the minimax regret has been studied in contextual bandit settings, where it depends on the regressor class $\mathcal{F}$.
-Since contextual bandits are special cases of the problem considered in this paper, these results on the lower bound apply here as well.
-If the regressor class $\mathcal{F}$ is a set of $d$-dimensional linear functions, the state-of-the-art minimax regret lower bound is $\Omega(d\sqrt{T})$~\cite{lattimore2020bandit}.
-In the following sections, we design algorithms that achieve a regret of $\tilde{O} (\sqrt{T})$.
-We will compare the regret upper bounds of our algorithms to their counterparts established in the contextual bandit literature.
+The minimax regret lower bound in contextual bandit settings is known to depend on the regressor class $\mathcal{F}$.
+Since contextual bandits are a special case of the problem studied here, these lower bound results also apply.
+In particular, when $\mathcal{F}$ is the class of $d$-dimensional linear functions, the state-of-the-art minimax regret lower bound is $\Omega(d\sqrt{T})$~\citep{lattimore2020bandit}.